Best Grass for Texas

 Choosing the best grass for Texas, whether warm-season or cool-season grasses, depends on your region.
 Either way, these grasses are essential to creating a home that complements the state’s natural beauty with a healthy green lawn.

 From the history-steeped Piney Woods to the delightful peaches of the Hill Country, Texas has it all.
-So, let’s look at the best types of grass for the Lone Star State, including tips on how to take care of them and how to choose the best type based on your location.
+So, let’s look at the best types of grass for the Lone Star State, including tips on how to take care of them.

 Bermudagrass grown in a lawn